What is MP3?

 Understand why THX is not a codec, but a playback and certification standard.

-These pages cover bit depth, sample rate, PCM, DSD, SACD, and the higher-end side of digital audio.
+These pages cover bit depth, sample rate, PCM, DSD, DXD, SACD, and the higher-end side of digital audio.

 The broad overview: bit depth, sample rate, formats, and whether hi-res audio actually matters in real listening.

 An explainer for Direct Stream Digital, the high-frequency 1-bit audio approach used in high-end playback formats.
+DSD is often discussed alongside DXD because DXD is commonly used for editing and mastering.

 A guide to Super Audio CD, its use of DSD, and why it remains a niche but important audiophile format.